 Need Immediate Help In A Crisis?

-If you or someone you know is in crisis — whether they are considering suicide or not — please call the toll-free Lifeline at 800-273-TALK (8255) to speak with a trained crisis counselor 24/7, or visit the website for chat support.
+If you or someone you know is in crisis — whether they are considering suicide or not — please call, text or chat the toll-free Lifeline at 988 to speak with a trained crisis counselor 24/7, or visit the website for chat support.

-The National Suicide Prevention Lifeline connects you with a crisis center in the Lifeline network closest to your location.
+The 988 Suicide and Crisis Lifeline connects you with a crisis center in the Lifeline network closest to your location.
 Your call will be answered by a trained crisis worker who will listen empathetically and without judgment.
 The crisis worker will work to ensure that you feel safe and help identify options and information about mental health services in your area.
 Your call is confidential and free.

 Crisis Text Line – Text NAMI to 741-741